-When applying for this option applicants should supply letters of support from 3 or more local schools or care service providers (such as care homes, mental health care providers).
+When you apply for this option you should supply letters of support from 3 or more local schools or care service providers (such as care homes, mental health care providers).

-The letters must show a desire to visit the farm for educational experiences.
+The letters must show a wish to visit the farm for educational experiences.

 Carrying out visits

-It is acceptable to use all or part of the farm for visits.
-Neighbouring land can be used if it offers additional benefit.
+You can use all or part of the farm for visits and can use neighbouring land if it offers additional benefit.